sigp/lighthouse/book/src/ui-installation.md

 ### Building locally

 To build from source, ensure that your system has `Node v18.18` and `yarn` installed.
-Start by configuring your environment variables.
-The recommended approach is to duplicate the `.env.example` file, rename it to `.env`, and modify the necessary settings.
-Essential variables typically include `BEACON_URL`, `VALIDATOR_URL`, and `API_TOKEN`.

 #### Build and run the backend